 Pan-Seared Mahi Mahi

 Pan-Seared Mahi Mahi always turns out juicy, moist, and extremely flavorful.
 An easy seafood dinner that’s ready in 20 minutes, this recipe for pan-seared mahi-mahi is perfect for any dinner occasion.
-Simple, healthy, and delicious tasting, one you’ll enjoy making all summer.
+Simple, easy, and delicious tasting, one you’ll enjoy making all summer.

 What is Mahi Mahi?

+Mahi Mahi is a fish similar to the swordfish, with white meat and a boneless texture, but sweeter.
 When it is prepared and seasoned correctly, this fish will surprise everyone who tastes it for the first time.

-A forkful of white fish on a white plate. by 2sistersrecipes.com
+A forkful of white fish on a white plate.

 How do we prepare the Mahi Mahi?